 The 1981 stood out as slightly superior.
 Winemaker John Duval always felt this was a tannic style of Grange, but the wine has shed its tannins, and this is one of the few vintages where the percentage of Cabernet Sauvignon was above 10%.
 Sweet notes of creme de cassis, cedarwood, charcoal, and barbecue spices are followed by a full-bodied, opulent wine displaying heady amounts of alcohol, glycerin, and density in its full-bodied, skyscraper-like texture.
 I was drinking this wine with great pleasure in the mid-nineties, yet here it is nearly 15 years later, and the wine does not appear to have budged much from its evolutionary state.
 This is a testament to how remarkably well these wines hold up, and age at such a glacial pace.
 Rating 97 Points; Robert Parker, Wine Advocate - Tasted Jun 2009

 Image for illustrative purposes only.
+Minor label damage from age may be present.

 Enter post code / Suburb to calculate: